palaa159/Docs/Hardware/12-Wifi_Programming_Tutorial.md

 ### Uploading The Firmware

-Be sure that the WiFi Shield is not **physically** connected to either a Ganglion or Cyton.
+**Be sure that the WiFi Shield is not physically connected to either a Ganglion or Cyton.** Use your `Spudger` tool to safely remove the WiFi Shield.

 Select choose file and navigate to your Downloads folder where the recently downloaded hex file is, select the hex file and press ok.
 Then hit the `upload` button, the shield will accept the firmware and reboot.

 ## Wired upload

-## Compile source code Program OpenBCI Wifi with Arduino
+### Compile source code Program OpenBCI Wifi with Arduino

 **You will need:**